MidniteSunrise/MidniteSunrise.github.io/contribute.md

 All instructions can be found at [minimal-mistakes.xyz](https://minimal-mistakes.xyz/).

+## FAQ

+###### "Are you going to create a light color scheme?"

+Nope.
+Minimal-Mistakes can't stand the light.

+###### "Are you going to support editor X?"

+We hope so, but we need your help to accomplish that.
+Since you're already using app X you're probably much more experienced on it than us.
+So give it a try first!

+###### "How do I submit a new theme?"

+1. Create a new repository based on this [template](https://github.com/minimal-mistakes/template).
+2. Build the new theme using the [Color Palette](#color-palette) above.
+3. Finally, [submit an issue](https://github.com/minimal-mistakes/theme/issues/new) with a link to your repository.
+Once the theme is accepted, we will move the repository under the Minimal-Mistakes organization and give you rights to maintain it :)

 ## Color Palette

 | Palette       | Hex       | RGB                | HSL                      | CMYK               | ![Color Picker Boxes](https://minimal-mistakes.xyz/static/img/color-boxes/eyedropper.png)   |